 Starter - use this handy chart to help you keep track of your feeding times.

-- On the first day, put one tablespoon of flour and one of water into a 500ml glass bowl and mix together.
+- On the first day, put one tablespoon of Quinoa flour and one of water into a 500ml glass bowl and mix together.

-- On day two (24 hours since beginning your starter) stir in a third tablespoon of flour and a third of water stir to mix, cover loosely and leave in a warm place for 12 hours.
+- On day two (24 hours since beginning your starter), stir in a third tablespoon of flour and a third spoon of water, stir to mix, cover again with the damp tea towel and leave in a warm place for 12 hours.

-- For the first feed of day three (36 hours since beginning your starter), increase the feed by adding two tablespoons of flour and two of water, stir to mix, cover loosely and leave in a warm place for 12 hours.
+- For the first feed of day three (36 hours since beginning your starter), increase the feed by adding two tablespoons of flour and two of water, stir to mix.
+Re-damp the tea towel if necessary, lay it over the bowl and leave in a warm place for 12 hours.

 - At this point your starter should be bubbly and ready to create your ferment.
-If the starter is not showing bubbles, repeat the 12-hour flour and water feeding routine, and ensure the starter is kept in a constantly warm place.
+If the starter is not showing bubbles, repeat the 12-hour feed and water routine, and ensure the starter is kept in a warm place.

-- Add 150g flour and 200ml water, stir to make a paste, cover loosely with cling film and leave in a warm place for 4-12 hours until bubbles appear.
+- Add 75g flour and 100ml water, stir to make a paste, invert a larger mixing bowl over the bowl of ferment and leave in a warm place for 4-12 hours until bubbles appear.
 When bubbly, your ferment is ready to use (you can either dispose of any unused starter after bread making or keep and feed it regularly until your next baking session).

-- Leave in a warm place until double in size which may take 4 – 12 hours.
+- Leave in a warm place to double in size which may take 2– 12 hours.